Plan a Bangkok Airport layover when you next travel to Europe, China or Australia via Asia, to break up the long journey.

 If you only have a few hours delay between flights, then take the time to wander around the airport and do some shopping in the brand name shops and pick up some gifts for family and friends.

-If you are not into shopping then why not take a massage, or treat yourself to a sauna at Chang Massage and Spa on the departure floor.
+If you are not into shopping then why not take a massage, or treat yourself to a sauna at Express Spa Body and Foot Massage on the departure floor.

 There are a range of things to do if you plan to layover in Bangkok Airport that can fill in the time and make you more relaxed for the onward journey.